New Advisor Training Curriculum

 Format: Synchronous Virtual and/or In-person.
 Prerequisites: ACS 001, AAT 101, & AAT 102.

 AAT 112: Student Well-being

-This training focuses on how to support student well-being, make appropriate campus referrals and if required, submit reporting, for students who are in crisis or in need of additional support.
-This training is facilitated by Student Care Services, Office of Institutional Equity (Let’s Be Clear/Title IX), and Counseling and Psychological Services (CAPS).
-Prerequisites: PER 227.
+This training focuses on how to support student well-being, make appropriate campus referrals, and if required, submit reports, for students who are in crisis or in need of additional support.
+This training is facilitated by Student Care Services, the Office of Institutional Equity (Let’s Be Clear/Title IX), and Counseling and Psychological Services (CAPS).

 Format: Synchronous Virtual or In-person.
 Prerequisites: PER 227.

 The Student Success Dashboard is a comprehensive UCF resource that integrates student data from EAB-myKnight STAR, Pegasus Path, and PeopleSoft.
 The dashboard provides users with insights on students’ academic performance, holds and registration status, student groups, and other useful data.

 Format: Asynchronous Online Course.
 Prerequisites: SR 100.

 This training introduces the myKnight STAR platform (EAB Navigate) functionality critical for professional and department/faculty academic advisor roles.